 Setting yourself apart from dozens or — in some cases — hundreds of other job candidates is a challenge.
 Fierce competition necessitates you demonstrate a superior knowledge of universal public relations principles.
 Click image to access the #StandOutInPR Toolkit.

-As you approach graduation, adding the Certificate in Principles of Public Relations to your resume is the leg up you need to secure the position you want.
+As you approach graduation, adding the Certificate in Principles of Public Relations to your resume could be the leg up you need to secure the position you want.
 The process, which can be summarized in the four steps below, complements coursework and can be used to finish your college career on top.

-Earning the Certificate in Four Steps
+Earn the Certificate in Four Steps